Arman2122/V2Limiter/README.md

 - `CHECK_INTERVAL`: Time interval for checking connections (in seconds)
 - `TIME_TO_ACTIVE_USERS`: Duration to consider users as active (in seconds)
 - `IP_LOCATION`: Your country code for IP geolocation filtering
+- `ENABLE_IP_LOCATION_CHECK`: Toggle for IP location checking (when set to false, all valid IPs are accepted regardless of country)
 - `GENERAL_LIMIT`: Default IP limit for users not in the special limit list
 - `SPECIAL_LIMIT`: Object containing username-specific IP limits